iprafols/SQUEzE/README.md

 ```
 python squeze_merge_candidates.py
 ```
-options:
+optional arguments:
+-h, --help                  show this help message and exit --quiet                     Do not print messages (default: False) --input-candidates INPUT_CANDIDATES [INPUT_CANDIDATES ...]
-* --input-candidates : List of pkl files containing candidates objects to merge.
+                                List of pkl files containing candidates objects to merge. (default: None) --output-candidates OUTPUT_CANDIDATES
-* --output-candidates : Name of the pkl file where the candidates will be saved
+                                Name of the pkl file where the candidates will be saved. (default: None)